Page updated 2/27/2014

 be appointed conditionally, pending the results of the investigation.

-Individuals selected for overseas assignment are generally required to sign a
+Individuals selected for overseas jobs are generally required to sign a

 transportation agreement.
 Typically, overseas tours last from twelve to